Jyothi-0512/hackathon/README.md

 **Tech Stack**
 The proposed system will be built using a robust and reliable tech stack that ensures security, scalability, and ease of implementation.

-Component		          Technology
-Blockchain Platform	  Ethereum
+Blockchain Platform	:  Ethereum,
-Smart Contracts		    Solidity
+Smart Contracts:		    Solidity,
-Backend		            Flask
-Frontend		          React.js
+Backend:		            Flask,
+Frontend:		          React.js,
-Hosting			          Vercel
+Hosting:			          Vercel

 **Workflow**
 The system operates through a streamlined workflow that ensures secure and transparent distribution of program benefits.